 ‘Then the Lord spoke to Moses, saying, 24 “Speak to the children of Israel, saying: ‘In the seventh month, on the first day of the month, you shall have a sabbath-rest, a memorial of blowing of trumpets, a holy convocation.
 25 You shall do no customary work on it; and you shall offer an offering made by fire to the Lord.’ ”

-The Israelites used trumpets for various means including a time of rejoicing (Numbers 10:10), to announce an alarm (Joel 2:1), for calling the children of Israel to gather and directing the movement of the camps (Numbers 10:2-3), to prepare for battle (Numbers 10:9), for the Jubilee year and the Day of Atonement (Leviticus 25:9) and accompanying the voice of God (Exodus 19:19).
+The Israelites used trumpets and more specifically the ram’s horn for various means, including prior to the destruction of Jericho, (Joshua 6) announcing an alarm (Joel 2:1), for the Jubilee year and the Day of Atonement (Leviticus 25:9) and accompanying the voice of God (Exodus 19:19).
 Nevertheless, we want to explore the significance of the blowing of the trumpets in relation to the Feast of Trumpets.

 Jewish tradition and commentary